james-a-calder/az305Notes/Day 1 Notes.md

 Azure RBAC allows you to grant access to Azure resources that you control
 - Only grant users the access they need
 - Assign at the highest scope level that meets the requirements
-- Assign to roles to groups, not users
+- Assign roles to groups, not users
 - Know when to create custom role
 - Consider what happens if you have overlapping role assignments